-- c.
-Freestanding signs with structural supports of more than two feet shall be set back not less than ten feet from the front property line, provided that the requirements of SMC 17C.240,180(C) are met. - Commercial and Industrial Zones.
 In O, OR, NR, NMU, CB, CC-2, GC, LI, and HI zones, freestanding signs are allowed in required setbacks for buildings and parking areas.
-However, freestanding signs are prohibited in the setback between a property line abutting a residentially zoned site and the building line or parking area setback line. - B. Frontages.
+However, freestanding signs are prohibited in the setback between a property line abutting a residentially zoned site and the building line or parking area setback line.

+B. Frontages.

 Freestanding signs must be placed on arterial street frontages unless there are none.
 Freestanding signs that are allowed based on the length of one arterial street frontage may not be placed on another arterial street frontage.
-Frontage on a freeway is not considered arterial street frontage. - C. Extensions Into the Right-of-way.
+Frontage on a freeway is not considered arterial street frontage.

+C. Extensions Into the Right-of-way.

-Freestanding signs may project into the public right-of-way as follows, provided they also meet the requirements of 17C.240.180;
+Freestanding signs may project into the public right-of-way as follows, provided they also meet the requirements of 17C.240.180:

 - 1. No more than ten feet beyond the property line; or - 2.
-Within two feet of the curbline, whichever is the smaller projection. - The area of a sign is limited by the amount of projection beyond the property line as follows: - a.
-A sign projecting more than six feet cannot have a total area of projection in excess of sixty square feet; and - A sign projecting less than six feet may not exceed one hundred square feet in area. - 4.
-All supports of a freestanding sign must be on private property. - D. Directional Signs.
-1. General Standar
+Within two feet of the curbline, whichever is the smaller projection. - The area of a sign is limited by the amount of projection beyond the property line, as follows: - a.
+A sign projecting more than six feet cannot have a total area of projection in excess of sixty square feet; and - b.
+A sign projecting less than six feet may not exceed one hundred square feet - All supports of a freestanding sign must be on private property.

+D. Directional Signs.

-General Standards.
+1. General Standards.

 Directional signs that meet the standards of this subsection are allowed in all zones and are not counted in the total square footage of permanent signage allowed on the site.
 Adjustments or modifications to the standards of this subsection are prohibited.